 Latest Articles

 The Sound Economic Policy Project is led by author and instructor Jerome Gessaroli.
-Mr. Gessaroli teaches at the British Columbia Institute of Technology’s School of Business, courses in corporate finance, security analysis, and advanced finance.
+Mr. Gessaroli teaches at the British Columbia Institute of Technology’s School of Business + Media, courses in corporate finance, security analysis, and advanced finance.
 He is a senior fellow with the Macdonald-Laurier Institute (MLI), and a senior fellow with the Montreal Economic Institute (MEI).